 If you wish to get a copy of your birth certificate, it will be necessary to contact the Vital Records office in the state where you were born.
 You may use the table below in order to locate the office corresponding to your State:

 Depending on the specific procedures for each state, it could be possible to obtain a certified copy of a birth certificate without identification, or using alternate ID proofs, such as a sworn statement of identity, or a notarized letter from one of the concerned citizen’s parents, whose name appears in the original birth certificate, along with a copy of his or her photo ID.

 To avoid an incomplete or delayed application process, the information you should have at hand when contacting the vital records office per mail or when presenting yourself in person is the following:

-*In some counties, it may be required for the requestor to provide driver’s license number and issuing State
+In some counties, the applicant will be requested to provide his or her driver’s license number and issuing state.

 There are three main procedures to obtain a certified copy of a birth certificate, based on the place where the concerned person was born: